kuzzleio/kourou/README.md

   -a, --arg=arg        Additional argument.
 Repeatable. (e.g. "-a refresh=wait_for")
-  -h, --host=host      [default: localhost] Kuzzle server host -p, --port=port      [default: 7512] Kuzzle server port --body=body          Request body in JSON format.
-Will be read from STDIN if available (JS or JSON format) --help               show CLI help --password=password  Kuzzle user password
+  -h, --host=host      [default: localhost] Kuzzle server host -p, --port=port      [default: 7512] Kuzzle server port --body=body          [default: {}] Request body in JS or JSON format.
+Will be read from STDIN if available.
+  --help               show CLI help --password=password  Kuzzle user password
   --ssl                Use SSL to connect to Kuzzle